zackhanni/omni-mart/ZZ_notes.md

+# Notes

+## Thigns to add

+- make footer sticky and replace the nav when user scrolls all the way to the bottom

 "From across the cosmos to your doorstep, OmniMart delivers!"

 delivery section with ways to get coupons and sign up for the mailing list